yinghli/Azure-P2S-VPN/README.md

 ## Verification
 After all configuration, you can initial a vpn connection from your Windows or MAC client to check P2S connectivity. <br>

-From the freeRADIUS debug output, you can see the Radius request is comming from P2S VPN gateway with 10.0.0.5.
+From the freeRADIUS debug output, you can see the Radius request is from P2S VPN gateway with 10.0.0.5.
 ```
 rad_recv: Access-Request packet from host 10.0.0.5 port 51205, id=11, length=219
         NAS-Identifier = "RD0003FF6951F2"